15 Favorite Succulents at Joy Us Garden

 If you want to have a far-out & fabulous succulent which grows into a small tree, then look no further – you’ve found it: it’s the Pencil Cactus!

 Aloe isn’t just another pretty succulent which makes a fine houseplant, it’s also one of the best known medicinal plants.

 Fishhook Senecio is a trailing succulent which grows like crazy & is super easy to care for.
 And, you’ll keep your friends well supplied with cuttings!

 You can add a pop of orange zest to your garden if you plant this very vibrant sedum.

-Succulents are easy to propagate but Hens & Chicks does it for you, hence the common name.
+Succulents are easy to propagate but Hens & Chicks do it for you, hence the common name.
 Just look at the picture & you’ll see tons of babies and larger rosettes just waiting to be cut out of the patch.
-These sempervivums are low maintenance (like all succulents!) & works well indoors too.
+These sempervivums are low maintenance (like all succulents!) & work well indoors too.

 Looking at this award wining succulent is like a day full of sunshine – radiant, warm & good mood inducing.
 The huge & colorful rosettes always catch my attention & make me smile!

 This very floriferous plant is usually sold as a short term blooming houseplant & makes quite a splash of color.
 You can find it in white, pink, red, yellow & orange.